Tresjs/tres/docs/guide/index.md

 lunchboxApp.mount('#lunchbox')
 ```

-So I was inspired by both libraries to create something that wouldn't require creating a **custom renderer** but intelligent enough to generate Vue components based on the ThreeJS constructors with 0-to-none manteinance required `three:latest`.
-That's **TresjS**.
+So I was inspired by both libraries to create ~~something that wouldn't require creating a **custom renderer** but intelligent enough to generate Vue components based on the ThreeJS constructors with 0-to-none manteinance required `three:latest`.
+That's **TresjS v1**~~.

+Although v1 was a decent solution 😄, it has some limitations that would only be solved by creating a proper **custom renderer**.
+After several POCs, I decided to create a new version of TresJS that would be based on a Vue custom renderer but saving the user to do any weird stuff.
+That's **TresJS v2**.

+To learn more how to migrate from v1, check the [migration guide](/guide/migration-guide.html).